Site Overlay

 Caregiver and client education: OTs educate clients and their families on safety procedures and alternative transportation options.

-Support for specific needs: They can help with various conditions, from helping a new driver get a license to providing support for individuals with disabilities or older adults who may be losing their driving ability.
+Support for specific needs: They can help with various conditions, from helping a new driver get a license to supporting individuals with disabilities or older adults who may be losing their driving ability.

 How they work with different clients